Selecting value chains for a new economic development program – Mali

 Results of the animal feed study

-We found that a large range of agricultural by-products was already used in the feed produced, and that the nutritional value was generally adequate to generate rapid growth of the ruminants and fish.
+We found that a large range of agricultural by-products was already used in the feed produced and that the nutritional value was generally adequate to generate the rapid growth of the ruminants and fish.
 Despite the recent price increases of animal feed farmers still made a healthy profit.

-Most producers replace cotton cake with different brans which already constitute the bulk of the feed.
-But because rice and grain production is stagnant the supply of most popular ingredients (maize, and weat, sorghum, millet, maize and rice bran) are also increasingly in short supply.
+Most producers replace cotton cake with different brans that already constitute the bulk of the feed.
+But because rice and grain production is stagnant the supply of most popular ingredients (maize, wheat, sorghum, millet, maize, and rice bran) are also increasingly in short supply.

-The study also showed that there were no undertutilised agricultural byproducts that could replace maize, brans and cotton seed cake.
+The study also showed that there were no underutilized agricultural byproducts that could replace maize, brans and cottonseed cake.
 Anything with a decent nutritional value that could be collected economically was already used.

-Ten crops were analysed and evaluated according to four criteria:
+Ten crops were analyzed and evaluated according to four criteria: